Zzzzzzzack/StarshipsDemo/README.md

     }
 }

-// By implemented all the protocols, you send the API call like below: let request = ZKGetStarshipsRequest(params: ZKGetStarshipsRequestParams(page: 1)) ZKNetworking.shared.send(DispatchQueue.global(), request: request) { [unowned self] in
+// By implemented all the protocols, we can send the API call like below: let request = ZKGetStarshipsRequest(params: ZKGetStarshipsRequestParams(page: 1)) ZKNetworking.shared.send(DispatchQueue.global(), request: request) { [unowned self] in
 	self.starships = $0?.data?.starships